Beyond Linear Probes: Dynamic Safety Monitoring for Language Models: Conclusion

 \subsubsection{Acknowledgments}

 We are grateful to Jakub Vrábel, Tung-Yu Wu, Roy Miles, Grigorios Chrysos, Mihalis Nicolaou, Zhi-Yi Chin, Jaeyoung Lee, Adi Simhi, and Vincent Wang for feedback on earlier drafts and/or helpful discussions throughout the project.
+We also thank Dmitrii Krasheninnikov for helpful pointers to recent related work.

 This work was supported in part by the Technical AI Governance Initiative Fellowship at Oxford.
-AB acknowledges the 2025 UK AISI Systemic Safety Grant.
-PT acknowledges the UKRI Turing AI Fellowship (EP/W002981/1).
+AB would like to acknowledge the Systematic Safety grant by UK AISI and EPSRC.
+PT would like to acknowledge the support of UKRI grant Turing AI Fellowship (EP/W002981/1).
+AB and PT are also affiliated with the Institute for Decentralized AI, which is supported by an AI Safety Fund grant. \fi